Development history of the Silverstone Circuit: Recent developments

-Bernie Ecclestone stated that he would negotiate the future of Formula One at Silverstone post-2009 only if the BRDC gives up its role as promoter of the event.
+Bernie Ecclestone stated that he would negotiate the future of Formula One at Silverstone post-2009 only if the BRDC gave up its role as promoter of the event.
 In an Autosport interview he said "I want to deal with a promoter rather than the BRDC.
 It is too difficult with the BRDC because you get no guarantees with them.
 We've said that unless they can get the circuit to the level expected from so-called third-world countries we are not prepared to do a deal.
 They know what we want them to build."
 A new pit-and-paddock complex is the minimum redevelopment required.
 Maurice Hamilton has described the attitude of the BRDC as "[appearing to be] inflexible and sometimes arrogant".
 During testing ahead of the British Grand Prix, Damon Hill likened the relationship between the BRDC and governing body as that of Aladdin's Cave: "The genie says give me the lamp and Aladdin says get me out of the cave and I’ll give you the lamp.
 You’re in this constant cycle whereby in order to get our plans implemented we need to have a Grand Prix contract, and in order to get the Grand Prix contract we have to have our planning."

 On 1 August 2007 it was announced that a £25m redevelopment of the circuit had been approved, with new grandstands, pit facilities and a development centre planned.
 However, on 4 July 2008 it was announced that the event would move to Donington Park from 2010.

 On 12 January 2009 it was announced that Silverstone would host the British MotoGP from 2010 after signing a five-year deal to hold this event.